Hikmahx/hikmahx/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on personal projects and improving my skills
-- 🌱 I’m currently learning SQL ie PostgreSQL
+- 🌱 I’m currently learning SQL, ie PostgreSQL, and AI/ML
 - 💼 I’m also looking for a part-time or full-time job
 - 💬 Ask me about Front-end development
 - 🧰 Languages and Tools I use: